 Instructions

 - Add the feta.
 Carefully remove the dish from the oven, crumble the feta all over, then pop it back into the oven for another 10 minutes until the feta is oozy and charred and the meatballs look golden brown.
-You can pop the dish under the grill (broiler) for a couple of minutes if you like a super charred top.
+You can pop the dish under the broiler (grill) for a couple of minutes if you like a super charred top.
 Remove from the oven.

 Notes

-SERVING SUGGESTIONS: I love serving the meatballs piled on top of creamy, super smooth hummus with soft garlic flatbreads on the side, with garlic butter potatoes, orzo, steamed rice, a chopped salad, steamed greens or even piled into soft bread rolls.
-A drizzle of tahini yogurt sauce or green tahini is great too.
+SERVING SUGGESTIONS: I love serving the meatballs piled on top of creamy, super smooth hummus with soft garlic flatbreads on the side, with garlic butter potatoes, orzo, steamed rice, a chopped salad, steamed greens, or even piled into soft bread rolls.
+A drizzle of tahini yogurt sauce, herby green tahini, or creamy tzatziki sauce is great too.

 - Prep Time: 10